fictional-tribble-2/ABI/FORECAST.md

 In this manual we will be using `Node.js`, `web3` (^0.20.6) and `truffle-contract` to operate with contracts.

-Here is an example how to initialise contract interface:
+Here is an example how to initiate contract interface:

 ```js
 const contract = require('truffle-contract')